The following aspects related to Soei Restaurant will be discussed in this article:

 Soei Restaurant is most famous for its Fried Mackerel Cheeks (100 THB).
 The fried fish cheeks are crispy and seasoned with salt and fried garlic.
-Dip the crunchy, delicate fish heads into the complimentary chilli sauce and devour them like you would a bag of chips.
+You can dip the crunchy, delicate fish heads into the complimentary chilli sauce and devour them like you would a bag of chips.
 Due to their saltiness, the Fried Mackerel Cheeks go well with an ice-cold beer.
-This was an interesting snack, although a bit scary to eat at first.
+This was such an interesting snack, although a bit scary to eat at first.
 But flavour-wise, it was such a treat and therefore I would highly recommend this unique Thai food experience!

 Fried Mackerel Cheeks (100 THB)

 Next came my favourite dish at Soei, their Thai Shrimp Ceviche with a twist (200 THB).
 Unlike other restaurants that prepare this dish with fish sauce, lime, chilli and garlic, Soei Restaurant adds wasabi for a welcome kick.
 This gives the popular Thai meal a unique, flavour-filled punch and makes it one of my favourite dishes at Soei Restaurant.
 Besides the welcome kick, the prawns are covered in this delicious spread of herbs, which is an amazing taste explosion in your mouth.
 The prawns are not raw because of the use of lime, as the sourness of lime (or lemon) can the shrimps a preparation.

 Thai Shrimp Ceviche with a Twist (200 THB)

 One of my favourite Thai foods is Pla Goong, a Thai shrimp salad.
-The Pla Goong is very well executed at Soei Restaurant (500 THB) and features a huge plate of tender, jumbo freshwater prawns.
+The Pla Goong (500 THB) is very well executed at Soei Restaurant and features a huge plate of tender, jumbo freshwater prawns.
 The Pla Goong is prepared with lime, lemongrass, fish sauce, garlic and chillies among other ingredients, which gives the salad a unique flavour.
 Scoop the meat out of its shell and top with dressing and your preferred ingredients.
 Pla Goong at Soei Restaurant is one of the dishes listed on the menu that does not have a price as it's based on the weight of the prawns.
 Although pricy, the prawn salad was incredibly tasty and is well-worth the price!